Animal psychopathology: Animal models

 Dr. Nicholas Dodman describes a wide variety of OCD-like behaviors in his book Dogs Behaving Badly.
 Such behaviors typically appear when the dog is placed in a stressful situation, including an environment that is not very stimulating, or in dogs with a history of abuse.
 Different breeds of dog seem to display different compulsions.
-Lick granuloma, or licking repeatedly until ulcers form on the skin, affects more large dogs, like Labradors, golden retrievers, Great Danes, and Dobermans, while bull terriers, German shepherds, Old English sheepdogs, Rottweilers, and wire-haired fox terriers, and springer spaniels are more likely to snap at imaginary flies or chase light and shadows.
+Lick granuloma, or licking repeatedly until ulcers form on the skin, affects more large dogs, like Labradors, Golden Retrievers, Great Danes, and Dobermans, while Bull Terriers, German Shepherds, Old English Sheepdogs, Rottweilers, and wire-haired Fox Terriers, and English Springer Spaniels are more likely to snap at imaginary flies or chase light and shadows.
 These associations probably have an evolutionary basis, although Dodman does not clearly explain that aspect of the behaviors.

 Louis Shuster and Nicholas Dodman noticed that dogs often demonstrate obsessive and compulsive behaviors similar to humans.
 Canine Compulsive Disorder (CCD) is not only specific to certain breeds of dogs, but the breed may affect the specific types of compulsions.
 For example, bull terriers frequently exhibit obsessively predatory or aggressive behaviors.
 Breed may factor into the types of compulsions, but some behaviors are more common across the canine spectrum.
 Most commonly, CCD is seen in canines as they repeat behaviors such as chasing their tails, compulsively chewing on objects, or licking their paws excessively, similar to the common hand-washing compulsion many people with Obsessive Compulsive Disorder have.
 Hallucinating and attacking the air around their head, as if there were a bug there, is another compulsion that has been seen in some dogs.
 Circling, hair biting, staring, and sometimes even barking are other examples of behaviors that are considered compulsions in dogs when taken to extreme, repetitive actions.